 Intrathecal administration of pain management medication is available upon request.
 If you prefer a natural approach, you can also opt for therapeutic breathing, physical and mental relaxation exercises and massage.

-Our skilled doctors at UPMC Susquehanna offer excellent care during labor in Williamsport and Wellsboro, PA, and the surrounding areas.
+Our skilled doctors at UPMC offer excellent care during labor in Williamsport and Wellsboro, PA, and the surrounding areas.